If you're headed to camp, here are some helpful details you'll need to know!

 CABIN ASSIGNMENT PROCESS

 Along with bunkmate requests, we do consider age/grade as we are assigning cabins.
+All cabins are assigned by biological/birth gender.
 Some cabins will have multiple grades while others may only be one grade.
 However, typically, campers will be with other campers of his/her same grade.
-Furthermore, your camper will never be the only one from his/her grade in their cabin.
+Furthermore, your camper will not be the only one from his/her grade in their cabin.

 A preliminary cabin list will be sent to parents approximately 10 days before camp begins.
 Changes may still be made to the list at that time and then a final list & cabin name will be sent a few days prior to departure day.
 That gives parents a chance to double check our assignments.
 It is no easy task!